infiniteopt/InfiniteOpt.jl/docs/src/guide/optimize.md

 `InfiniteOpt` offers a general and intuitive platform to do just this.
 This is made up of transforming the `InfiniteModel` into a standard optimization problem stored as a `JuMP.Model` (referred to as the `optimizer_model`) that is then optimized via a compatible optimizer.
-By default this is done via a `TranscriptionModel` as described on the previous page.
+By default, this is done via a `TranscriptionModel` as described on the previous page.
 However, user-defined reformulation strategies can readily be implemented as described in the [Optimizer Models](@ref extend_optimizer_model) section on the extensions page.